Jeevithacholan/B9IS109_WebDevforIS/README.md

-# Jewelry Store Web App
+# Gemstone Paradise Web App

 This is a basic E-commerce web application for selling jewelry items.
 The application is built using Python with Flask for the backend, MongoDB for the database, and Bootstrap with JavaScript for the frontend.